jbmilgrom/blogg/src/post/software-is-mostly-all-you-need.md

 This code handles combinations that may occur once a year — a rare facility, an unusual machine type, a specific classification.
 Training data will never cover the combinatorial space.
 Moreover, when a billing dispute arises and someone asks why the system chose rental versus purchase for a particular patient, the logic can be traced line by line.
 The code provides 100% precision.
 It lives in version control and is semantically transparent, deterministic, and auditable.

 A neural network approximating this function cannot provide these properties.
 It blurs boundaries that business requires to be sharp.
-And it fails opaquely — gradients and activations offer no affordance for debugging and achieve 95% accuracy at best.
+And it fails opaquely — gradients and activations offer no affordance for debugging.
 Decisions in this substrate are semantically opaque, non-deterministic, and untraceable.

 ## The Stagehand Example: Half Right